Students enrolled in the Common Core State Standards Instructional Leader program must complete:

 EDCI 578 (3)

 Leading the Implementation of the Common Core State Standards

-Leadership in operationalizing the established standards in the learner's workplace - and those standards adopted in the future - is the focus of this course.
+Leadership in operationalizing the Common Core State Standards in the learner's workplace is the focus of this course.
 An ever-growing expanse of resources that is available to CCSS Instructional Leaders is accessed and reviewed.
-The primary outcome of this course is a detailed plan each individual designs relative to implementing the CCSS in the individual's school, school district or workplace that addresses the following elements essential to high quality CCSS implementation (CCSSO, 2012):
+The primary outcome of this course is an opportunity for each individual to design resources relative to implementing the CCSS in the individual's school, school district, or workplace.

 EDGR 601 (3)

 This course provides students with the basic competencies necessary to understand and evaluate the research of others, and to plan their own research with a minimum of assistance.
 This course includes the basics of both qualitative and quantitative research.